Cyber Insurance

 Companies that are responsible for their clients' cybersecurity would need third-party cyber liability insurance to provide legal protection from client lawsuits.

-What is first-party cyber liability insurance?
+What is first-party cyber insurance?

-Specifically, first-party cyber liability insurance can help cover:
+Specifically, first-party cyber insurance can help cover:

 Purple check mark